evenssalies/Machine-learning/perceptron.md

 ## Perceptron
 ###   Evens Salies, v1: 02-12/2024

-Perceptron for Binary Classification for the following data:
+Perceptron for binary classification on the following data:

 ```math
 x\equiv